Divi Tips 71

 }

-2 - Make visible everything that is "outside the frame":
+2 - Make everything "outside the frame" visible:

 .et_bloom .et_bloom_form_container div {